Pylons/pyramid/docs/narr/templates.rst

    def my_view(request):
        return {'foo':1, 'bar':2}

+.. note:: It is not necessary to supply the ``request`` value as a key in the dictionary result returned from a renderer-configured view callable in order to ensure that the "most correct" system values are supplied to the renderer as it is when you use :func:`repoze.bfg.renderers.render` or :func:`repoze.bfg.renderers.render_to_response`.
+This is handled automatically.

+Similar renderer configuration can be done imperatively and via :term:`ZCML`.
+See :ref:`views_which_use_a_renderer`.
+See also :ref:`built_in_renderers`.

 The ``renderer`` argument to the ``@bfg_view`` configuration decorator shown above is the template *path*.
 In the example above, the path ``templates/foo.pt`` is *relative*.
 Relative to what, you ask?